International Applicants and Non-native English Speakers

 The University of Minnesota requires using World Education Services (WES) evaluation services for a course-by-course foreign transcript evaluation (FTE).
 This evaluation must be sent directly to PharmCAS.

 A WES course-by-course foreign transcript evaluation showing all coursework completed at the time of application is required for all applicants who have taken international coursework, unless the credit appears as transfer credit on a U.S. transcript or was taken at a Canadian college or university at which the language of instruction is English (French Canadian institutions require a foreign transcript evaluation).
 More information can be found on the PharmCAS website.
 Foreign transcript evaluations must be sent directly to PharmCAS.

 After you have your course-by-course evaluation, you can verify that your international coursework fulfills the prerequisites by submitting the Request for Prerequisite Evaluation.
 It’s a good idea to do this as early as possible in order to know which prerequisites you still need to complete.
 We strongly encourage you to submit a WES course-by-course FTE to ensure an accurate review of your prerequisites.
 If you submit another type of evaluation, there is a risk of WES not evaluating the courses in the same manner which could result in differences in what prerequisite requirements are considered fulfilled.

 Completion of a bachelor’s degree outside of the United States does NOT automatically fulfill the public speaking/international communication, advanced English composition, or social/behavioral science prerequisites.

 English Language Requirements

-Applicable if English is not your first language
+Applicable if English is not your native language